apache/linkis-website/community/how-to-vote-a-committer-ppmc.md

 title: How to Vote New Committer/PPMC
 sidebar_position: 6
 ---
 > Introduce the selection requirements and process for Committer and PPMC.
-Official guidelines can be found at: https://community.apache.org/newcommitter.html
+Official guidelines can be found at: https://incubator.apache.org/guides/ppmc.html

 ## 1. Candidate Requirements
-When voting, all PMC members need to decide for themselves whether candidates should be approved as committers.
+When voting, all PPMC members need to decide for themselves whether candidates should be approved as committers.
 This can be done by searching the [mailing list](https://lists.apache.org/list?dev@linkis.apache.org)/[ISSUES/PR](https://github.com/apache/incubator-linkis/issues )/[Official Website Documentation Contribution](https://github.com/apache/incubator-linkis-website) to understand how candidates interact with others, and the contributions they make (code or documentation patches, suggestions, participation in Q&A) Wait).

 Below are some points to consider when evaluating candidates for commitment eligibility.
 1. Ability to develop collaboration with the community?